-Next, we compare our values of the chirp mass and tidal deformability in \figref{Fig:TidalChirpRelationship}, against the analytical relation derived from the nonmonotonic behavior of the speed of sound in neutron stars, obtained by \citet{Altiparmak2022ApJ} for BNS and by \citet{Magnall2025ApJ} for NSBH systems. \citet{Altiparmak2022ApJ} found that for BNS events $\tilde{\Lambda}$ and $M_{\rm Chirp}$, can be written as: $\tilde{\Lambda}_{\rm min \, (max)} = a+b \,M_{\rm Chirp}^{\rm c}$, where $a = -50 (-20)$, $b = 500\, (1800)$, and $c = -4.5\,(-5.0)$; corresponds to \textit{min} and \textit{max} values.
-Whereas in the case of NSBH, \citet{Magnall2025ApJ} provided an updated formulation for the same where $a = 6 (-5)$, $b = 296\, (1700)$, and $c = -6.6\,(-4.9)$.
+Next, we compared our values of the chirp mass and tidal deformability, given in \figref{Fig:TidalChirpRelationship}, against the analytical relation derived from the nonmonotonic behavior of the speed of sound in neutron stars, obtained by \citet{Altiparmak2022ApJ} for BNS and by \citet{Magnall2025ApJ} for NSBH systems. \citet{Altiparmak2022ApJ} found that for BNS events $\tilde{\Lambda}$ and $M_{\rm Chirp}$, can be written as $\tilde{\Lambda}_{\rm min \, (max)} = a+b \,M_{\rm Chirp}^{\rm c}$, where $a = -50 (-20)$, $b = 500\, (1800)$, and $c = -4.5\,(-5.0)$; corresponding to "min" and "max" values.
+Meanwhile, in the case of NSBH, \citet{Magnall2025ApJ} provided an updated formulation for the same where $a = 6 (-5)$, $b = 296\, (1700)$, and $c = -6.6\,(-4.9)$.
 Firstly, our results on $\tilde{\Lambda}$ and $M_{\rm Chirp}$ are compatible with both analytical relations.
 Secondly, the expected trend is that the chirp mass will decrease as the tidal deformability increases.
-Since in our analysis, such a dependence is not prescribed during inference, which means that we consider $\tilde{\Lambda}$ and $M_{\rm Chirp}$ independently, finding a similar trend strengthens the result from \citet{Altiparmak2022ApJ,Magnall2025ApJ}.
-Lastly, given that these two quantities can be measured with GW detectors, our analysis, which is purely based on EM observations and the one by \citet{Altiparmak2022ApJ,Magnall2025ApJ} motivates further efforts in constraining EOS with future multi-messenger detections.
+Since, in our analysis, such a dependence is not prescribed during inference, which means that we considered $\tilde{\Lambda}$ and $M_{\rm Chirp}$ independently, finding a similar trend strengthens the result from \citet{Altiparmak2022ApJ,Magnall2025ApJ}.
+Lastly, given that these two quantities can be measured with GW detectors, our analysis, which is purely based on EM observations and the one by \citet{Altiparmak2022ApJ,Magnall2025ApJ}, motivates further efforts in constraining the EOS with future multimessenger detections.